All Episodes

 Like, who has a job like this?

-And then you remember 9 11.
+And then you remember, 9-11.

-And then that call comes in, and then they go up when everyone else goes down.
+And then they go up when everyone else goes down.

 And they don't know if they're coming home.

-Remember, let's let's go to the dispatch.
+Remember, let's go to the dispatch.

-Um, I want you to listen to uh what they were telling fellow cops, and this was when the officers had made it to the 32nd floor, and the breach into the room was about to occur at the Mandalay Bay.
+And this was when the officers had made it to the 32nd floor, and the breach into the room was about to occur at the Mandalay Bay.

-Now remember, they know they're facing automatic fire.
+Now, remember, they know they're facing automatic fire.

 They don't know what's on the other side of that door.

-Now we know that in fact this guy had a camera and knew exactly where the cops were outside the door, because he had set it up that way, designed it that way.
+Now we know that, in fact, this guy had a camera and knew exactly where the cops were outside the door because he had set it up that way, designed it that way.

-This is for them, as they're now trying to stop this guy from killing more people from the 32nd floor, the Mandalay Bay.
+So just listen to this is what the cops' real life situation, this is for them, as they're now trying to stop this guy from killing more people from the 32nd floor of the Mandalay Bay.

-Upstairs, Mandela Bay, halfway up.
+Upstairs in Mandalay Bay, halfway up.

 We have multiple casualties.

-GSWs are the medical tests.
+GSWs at the medical tent.

 Multiple casualties.

-Repeat, just be advised.
+Just be advised.

 It is automatic fire.

-Fully automatic fire from the elevator position.
+Fully automatic fire from an elevated position.

 Take cover.

-Control 020.
+Control Z-Re20.

-I need everybody in that hallway.
+I need everybody in that hallway to be aware of it and get back.

-to see if he's in here or if he's actually moved out somewhere else.
+Let's see if he's in here or if he's actually moved out somewhere else.

-SWAT has explosive breach.
+Squad has explosive breach.

 Everyone in the hallway needs to move back.